Gamma-ray Signatures of r-Process Radioactivity from the Collapse of Magnetized White Dwarfs: GAMMA-RAY EMISSION

-and the escape probability is $P_{\rm esc}(E_\gamma) = e^{-\tau(E_\gamma)}$.
 Although the ejecta properties ($\rho$, $X_Z$) are axisymmetric and independent of the azimuthal angle $\phi$, the ray geometry from a given 3D position to the observer depends on $\phi$, because the emitting cell and the observer generally do not share the same meridional plane.
 To capture this variation, we sample $n_\phi = 60$ uniformly spaced azimuthal angles $\phi_l \in [0, \pi]$; the range $[\pi, 2\pi]$ is not sampled separately because $\cos\alpha$ (Eq.~\ref{eq:cosalpha}) and the column density $\Sigma_Z$ are both symmetric under $\phi \to 2\pi - \phi$, so each sample represents both $\phi_l$ and its mirror image.